Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Relocation sellers often need to make decisions faster than local sellers.

-A clear timeline helps answer:
+A clear timeline can help answer:

 • When do you need to move?

-• When should the home be photographed?
+• When should the home be cleaned and staged?

-• When should the home go live?
+• When should the listing go live?

 • Will you occupy the home during showings?

-• Will you need temporary housing?
+• Will temporary housing be necessary?

-• Will you be available for closing?
+• Will you be available for inspections and closing?

 Prepare the Home Before You Move